All posts

 Automated SEO technology analyzes job content and creates optimized landing pages to attract organic traffic.
 The SEO Dashboard provides advanced controls for fine-tuning search performance.
 Job distribution integrates with major aggregators including Indeed and ZipRecruiter.

 CareerSiteCloud integration enables fully branded employer mini-sites with custom application processes and targeted landing pages for hard-to-fill positions.
-The platform includes comprehensive reporting for job board performance, sales pipeline, and client advertising KPIs.
+The platform includes reporting for job board performance, sales pipeline, and client advertising KPIs.

 For organizations wanting full control, the standalone source code license ($9,500) provides non-encrypted code that your development team can modify without restrictions.
+This can help you build a robust online career center.

 Pros